Gaya/queryloader2/README.md

 (int) Height of the bar in pixels.
 Default: 1

-**completeAnimation**

-(string) set the animation type at the end.
-Options: "grow" or "fade".
-Default: "fade"

 **minimumTime**

 (int) time in miliseconds which the loading has to run.
 If time has not passed the animation will still show.
 Default: 500

+**maxTime**

+(int) maximum time in milliseconds the loader may take.
+Go past this time and the loader with automatically close.
+Default: 10000

+**fadeOutTime**

+(int) time in miliseconds it takes for the overlay to fade out at the end.
+Default: 1000

 **deepSearch**